ehoefig/stout/README.md

 ## Dependencies

-pydispatch, python-daemon-3K and (depending on the extensions): python-xbee
+pydispatch, python-daemon, pid and (depending on the extensions): xbee